zju-bmi-lab/SpikingNeRF/README.md

 ## Usage

 #### Data Convention
-The data is organized as follows:
+The DTU data is organized as follows:

 ```
 <case_name>